Zeeshan-Hashicorp-Git/null_provider/README.md

 # Environment used:
 Terraform v1.3.9
 on darwin_arm64
-any pre-requirement for tool in need to do.. no need to do instructions, just links to download of tool, ie terraform

 # Pre-requisits
 - Terraform v1.3.x
 - Terminal

--
-# how to use this repo
+# How to use this repo
 Clone this repo

 git clone https://github.com/Zeeshan-Hashicorp-Git/null_provider